Aculisme/LMP/about.md

 * [4196x4196 No background, Black text]({{site.url}}/assets/nv18_pink_nobg_black_txt.png)

 ## Sign-in Project ##
-A 6-month project to develop a late-slip dispenser and software, created in response to students' frustrated with the previous late arrivals sign-in system, which required them to wait on line to fill out a slip of paper, making them even later for class.
+A 6-month project to develop a late-slip dispenser and software, created in response to students' frustration with the previous late arrivals sign-in system, which required them to wait on line to fill out a slip of paper, making them even later for class.
-Student scanned their ID card with a barcode scanner, they would be registered as late on a database, and a receipt printer would print a late-slip for them to bring to their teacher.
+With the new system, students scanned their ID card with a barcode scanner, would be registered as late on a database, and a receipt printer would print a late-slip for them to bring to their teacher.
-Despite a complete working product, the school was unwilling to give access to the student database.
-The project ended up acting as a proof of concept, and subsequently a catalyst for the school to retain a company to make a fully-fledged sign-in system with sliding doors and RFID.
+Despite a complete working product, the school was unable to give access to the student database.
+The project ended up acting as a proof-of-concept, and subsequently a catalyst for the school to contract a company to install a fully-fledged sign-in system with sliding doors and RFID.
 Languages: `CSS` `HTML` `PHP`
 Status: `completed`
 Links: [Landing page](https://nationsdesign.org/projects/signin/index.html) | [Directory](https://nationsdesign.org/projects/signin/search.html) |
 [Sign-in page (password protected)](https://nationsdesign.org/projects/signin/protected/signin.html)

 ## Portable Weather Data Logger (PWDL) ##
-This project was completed for my Personal Project (International Baccalaureate), and inspired by my uncle & aunt, climatologists, who perform dozens of measurements every hour on their trips in the Peruvian Andes.
-Unfortunately they used analog instruments for each of these measurements, making the whole process highly time-consuming.
-My Weather Logger therefore served to fulfill this need by being able to record the many different atmospheric conditions, log them in a human-readable document, maps them (with GPS), perpetually, and with minimal input from the users.
+This project was completed for my Personal Project (International Baccalaureate), and inspired by my uncle & aunt, a climate scientist & wildlife biologist, who perform dozens of measurements every hour on their research trips in the Peruvian Andes.
+My Weather Logger is designed to save them time while they focus on their field activities, being able to record the many different atmospheric conditions, log them in a human-readable document, map them (with GPS) perpetually, and with minimal input from the users.
 Equipped with: GPS, barometer, altimeter, hygrometer, thermometer, UV sensor, external water temperature probe.
 Languages: `C++`
 Status: `completed`